temporalio/cli/temporalcli/commandsmd/commands.md

 tls-key-path  /home/my-user/certs/cluster.key
 ```

-If you do not specify an environment name, either directly with the `--env`
+If you don't specify an environment name, either directly with the `--env`
 option or indirectly by setting the `TEMPORAL_ENV` environmental variable,
-you list the `default` environment properties.
+the utility lists the `default` environment properties.

 <!--
 * maximum-args=1